IPCA says Northland police unjustified in fatal pursuit of drink-driver in Kaitaia - NZ Herald

 - Complaint about Whangārei officer filmed allegedly swearing upheld by police and watchdog - NZ ...

-Authority chair Judge Colin Doherty ruled the pursuit was unjustified because the immediate risks of pursuing the likely-intoxicated driver outweighed those created by allowing them to drive away.
+Authority chairman Judge Colin Doherty ruled the pursuit was unjustified because the immediate risks of pursuing the likely-intoxicated driver outweighed those created by allowing them to drive away.

 "The pursuing officer's risk assessment was flawed.
 He knew there were several people in the car whose safety was dependent on the fleeing driver's decision making and driving skill, which was probably already compromised."